jonathanrichardl/jpegcompression-python/README.md

 # JpegCompression-Python
-Complete jpeg compression with any size into bit streams.
+Complete jpeg compression with any size into bit streams efficiently with multiprocessing.
 Currently the project is still ongoing.
 Heavily inspired by ghallak/jpeg-python repository.
 Still on the works.